inouire/java-basics/README.md

 Java basics is a collection of simple tools for java.

-Here is the things these tools will allow you to do,:
+Here are some things that it will allow you to do:
 - parse command line arguments
 - load information from files with a "Yaml like" tree structure
 - validate the content of such a tree structure